-All of the “CCC Aches” bubbles are viewed by mainstream analysts and commentators as legitimate “engines of economic growth” and not the highly-threatening bubbles that they have truly become.
-In this regard, the “CCC Aches” bubbles share a common ground with the Dot-com Bubble and US Housing Bubble, which were both viewed as legitimate economic growth booms right up until their violent implosions.
+The post-2009 bubbles are viewed by mainstream analysts and commentators as legitimate “engines of economic growth” and not the highly-threatening bubbles that they have truly become.
+In this regard, these post-2009 bubbles share a common ground with the Dot-com Bubble and US Housing Bubble, which were both viewed as legitimate economic growth booms right up until their violent implosions.

 About Jesse Colombo

-Jesse’s background in finance started when he was a precocious 15-year old who used his life savings to buy his first stock, Bradley Pharmaceuticals, just a few days after the September 11th 2001 attacks after spending the summer vacation researching and following it.
-Within just a few months, Jesse doubled his money, sold the stock and was hooked on investing and finance ever since.
-Jesse spent the rest of high school reading every finance and economics book he could find, trading stocks, options and currencies and, though a very good student, getting into trouble for sneaking out of class to place trades on the school library’s computers.
-After graduating from high school one year early, Jesse used the extra time to continue studying finance, trade and build Stock Market Crash! before attending college.
+Jesse’s background in finance started at age fifteen, when he used his savings to buy his first stock, Bradley Pharmaceuticals, just a few days after the September 11th, 2001 attacks after spending the summer vacation researching and following it.
+Jesse spent the rest of high school reading practically every finance and economics book he could find, while trading stocks, options and currencies.
+After graduating from Hauppauge High School (on Long Island, New York) one year early in 2003, Jesse used the extra time to continue studying finance, investing, and to build Stock Market Crash! before attending college.

-Focusing on finance and accounting, Jesse earned a Bachelor’s degree, cum laude, from State University of New York at Stony Brook in 2008, ironically graduating straight into the economic crisis that he foresaw several years earlier.
-Jesse is currently employed as a private investor, web entrepreneur and occasional business consultant.
+Jesse earned a Bachelor of Science with cum laude honors from State University of New York at Stony Brook in 2008, ironically graduating straight into the economic crisis.
+Jesse is currently employed as a Forbes.com columnist, private investor, web entrepreneur, and occasional consultant.

 Additional Biographical Information

-Jesse was born on December 7th, 1985 in Marseille, France, and was raised in the United States (Long Island, New York).
-Jesse’s father is a French immigrant who came to the United States for graduate studies and his mother is an American from New York.
+- Jesse was born on December 7th, 1985 in Marseille, France, and was raised in the United States (Long Island, New York).
+Jesse’s father is an immigrant from France and his mother is American.